ms-sanika/gh-copilot-hackathon/resources/challenge1/README.md

 Python - Weather Forecasting Tool

 Create a command-line tool that accepts a city's name and returns the current weather forecast.
+Your solution should demonstrate how GitHub Copilot can help you with API usage, data parsing, and error handling.

-Leverage OpenWeatherMap API to fetch weather data by city and parse it using Python.
+- Leverage OpenWeatherMap API to fetch weather data by city and parse it using Python.
-Retrieve the API key from your Coach and the API service endpoint from https://openweathermap.org/api Your solution should demonstrate how GitHub Copilot can help you with API usage, data parsing, and error handling.
+- Retrieve the API key from your Coach and the API service endpoint from https://openweathermap.org/api

 # Prerequisites